 On a silicon mat or parchment paper, pipe straight down, while slowly pulling up.
 Some people make swirls, but that will create lopsided puffs.

 As there are points, dab your finger in water and press all the peaks down.

 These golden blobs are ready for the oven!
 Bake at 400 degrees for about 20-25 minutes, or until it is golden brown all over.

 This was the Earl Grey Pastry Cream I had left.
-It is absolutely decadent, not too sweet, but still full of flavor.
-For a full step by step tutorial, click on the link.
+It is rich, not too sweet, but full of flavor.

 Transfer it to a pastry bag.
 I had it fitted with a Wilton 10 tip, but any medium round tip will do.
 Refrigerate until you are ready to use it.